MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 The attachment must be a physical file, and cannot be a link to a file (for example, a link to a file on Microsoft SharePoint or OneDrive).

-You can configure this setting to **Recommended**, so that users are prompted to apply the selected label to their email message, with a customizable tooltip.
-Users can accept the recommendation or dismiss it.
-Or, you can configure this setting to **Automatic**, where the selected label is automatically applied but users can remove the label or select a different label before sending the email.
+You can configure this setting to **Recommended**, so that users are prompted to apply the selected label to their email message.
+Users can then accept the recommendation or dismiss it without applying the label.
+Or, you can configure this setting to **Automatic**, where the selected label is automatically applied, but users can remove the label or select a different label before sending the email.
+Both scenarios support a customized message.

 > [!NOTE]
 > When the attachment with the highest classification label is configured for protection with the setting of user-defined permissions: